 when the Internet comes back on.
 Failing to record a security incident is an outright FAIL

 MIMO: And range is only half the story.
 The other half of the story is actual

 usable bandwidth.
-Because MIMO is very common in the 5 GHz band, actual
+Because MIMO and channel bonding is very common in the 5 GHz band, actual

 usable bandwidth in 5 GHz with MIMO (and low signal strength) can be MUCH better than